Search for celebrities on Ancestry.com!George Irwin Annand

 She was born March 18, 1923, in Nashville, Tennessee, and attended the Peabody Demonstration School.
 She regularly visited California with her family and entered Stanford University in 1939.
 She majored in drama and after graduating in 1944, moved to Los Angeles, where she became a director at the Pasadena Playhouse, gave play readings and staged productions for worthy causes.
 She later worked for Universal Studios and the Los Angeles Times.
 She loved the arts and was heavily involved in the script selection process for the studios where she worked.

-On a trip to the Bay Area, she became reacquainted with Harry Hicks, whom she had met at Stanford, and the couple married in 1951, living first in Menlo Park before designing and building a home in Portola Valley's Westridge area.
+On a trip to the Bay Area, she became reacquainted with Harry Hicks, whom she had met at Stanford, and the couple marriage in 1951, living first in Menlo Park before designing and building a home in Portola Valley's Westridge area.

 Mr. Hicks purchased Peninsula Lumber Co., and later established a number of construction and development businesses in Northern California that often were administered by Mrs. Hicks.
 One of the firms developed The Cove, a waterfront housing community at Belvedere, near Tiburon, and another firm, the Olympia company, built many developments in Monterey.
 Mr. Hicks was an avid polo player and one of the couple's companies purchased and donated a polo field to the Santa Barbara community.
 Mrs. Hicks was a consummate hostess, and became heavily involved in the operation of the Santa Barbara Polo Club, which at the time catered to teams from all over the world.
 She also supported her husband's polo team, which played at the Menlo Circus Club in Atherton for many years.